MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-captionclass-property.md

 ## Functionality

-When you set the **CaptionClass property** on a field or control, users can configure the caption of a text box that is connected to a label or the caption of a check box without having to modify code. <!--If you set the **CaptionClass property** on other controls, such as groups or Menu Items, the caption will not be displayed.-->
+When you set the **CaptionClass** property on a field or control, users can configure the caption of a text box that is connected to a label or the caption of a check box without having to modify code.

-[!INCLUDE[prodshort](../includes/prodshort.md)] passes the value of the **CaptionClass property** to the **CaptionClassTranslate** method trigger in codeunit 42.
-This method translates the **CaptionClass** to a caption that users can see.
+[!INCLUDE[prodshort](../includes/prodshort.md)] passes the value of the **CaptionClass** property to the **CaptionClassTranslate** method trigger in codeunit 42.
+This method translates the **CaptionClass** value to a caption that users can see.
  <!--The following illustration shows this sequence.

  ![Sequence to get value of CaptionClass property](media/CSIDE_CaptionClass.png "CSIDE\_CaptionClass")  -->

-The **CaptionClassTranslate** method is triggered when using a language and a CaptionClass.
-The method converts the CaptionClass into the specific caption for that language and returns it as a string.
-Language is specified as an integer.
-CaptionClass is a text.
+The **CaptionClassTranslate** method is triggered when a field that uses the **CaptionClass** property is shown.
+The method takes as input the parameters Language, the current language ID, and CaptionClass, the **CaptionClass** property value.
+Then it converts the CaptionClass expression into the specific caption for that language and returns it as a string.
+The caption of the field is then replaced with the returned string.

 ## See Also